Fans mourn ‘larger than life’ Sacramento cabaret singer Gayiel Von

 Von was diagnosed with hepatitis C and then liver cancer about a decade ago, said her sister Joanne Stienkemeyer.
 She was doing better in recent years with medication and surgery, but two months ago she began to feel ill, and scans this month showed that the cancer had spread to other organs.
 Last Wednesday, Von entered hospice care.

-Von Geldern is survived by her mother, Gayiel B. von Geldern, sister Stienkemeyer and brothers Rick and Kurt von Geldern, as well as her nieces and nephews.
+In addition to her sister, von Geldern is survived by her mother, Gayiel B. von Geldern, brothers Rick and Kurt von Geldern, as well as her nieces and nephews.
 The family will hold a service at East Lawn Memorial Park at 2 p.m.
-Saturday, Dec.
-18.
+Saturday.

 “The people who knew Gayiel have all attested to the fact that she was a profound impact on their lives, opening them up to creativity, to music, to life,” her mother said.
 “As far as I’m concerned, a real bright light has gone out.”